sboday/edx-documentation/en_us/open_edx_release_notes/source/CSMHE/migration_procedures.rst

 ``lms.auth.json`` to add configuration settings to the DATABASES section.
 To do so, you can use one of these options.

-* Use the `edxapp.yml playbook`_ to install your edxapp instances.
+* Use the `edxapp.yml playbook`_ to update your edxapp instances.
 If you choose to use this playbook, then master after TBD will update ``lms.auth.json`` to set ``edxapp_databases`` in the DATABASES section for you.

-.. ^^ Kevin, later this playbook is used to run migrations.
-Do you use it for both? are "install your edxapp instances" and "run migrations" synonyms?
-If so, can we use just one of them consistently?

   The playbook requires ``EDXAPP_MYSQL_CSMH_DB_NAME``, ``EDXAPP_MYSQL_CSMH_USER``, ``EDXAPP_MYSQL_CSMH_PASSWORD``,